Dale Partridge: Other religions

+Partridge has called freedom of religion "a really bad idea".
+He believes that non-Christian religions, such as Islam and paganism, should be banned from being practiced under US law, stating "there should be no worship of any other gods".
+He has called Islam "an existential threat to western civilization" and believes that Muslims should be converted to Christianity.

 Personal life

-In 2015, the owner of the land neighboring the property owned by Dale Patridge and his wife filed a lawsuit against them in Deschutes County Circuit Court.
+In 2015, the owner of the land neighboring the property owned by Partridge and his wife filed a lawsuit against them in Deschutes County Circuit Court.
 She alleged that they "willfully cut down 'ancient' juniper trees on her property to improve their view" and requested $150,000 in damages.
 The plaintiff's lawyer alleged, "It's not just like they're on the property line.
-They're 250, 300 feet onto my client's property."
-In a response statement, Dale Partridge said that he was "really shocked" and that "the whole truth [would] eventually come out."
-He declined to elaborate further, stating that he had been "instructed to keep [his] words for the courtroom.'
+They're 250–300 feet onto my client's property."
+In a response statement, Partridge said that he was "really shocked" and that "the whole truth [would] eventually come out."
+He declined to elaborate further, stating that he had been "instructed to keep [his] words for the courtroom".
 Later, in 2016, the lawsuit was settled out of court.

+Partridge is married to Veronica, a Mexican American woman.
+In January 2026, he stated that interracial marriage is not the "ideal".
+According to Premier Christian News, his remarks drew a backlash "for perceived hypocrisy".